 Effective sustainability marketing and messaging is all about delivering reliable information to help people make better choices in the context of their lives.
 It’s also about unearthing essential data so that people can gauge and compare the impact of different offerings.
 For retailers, this might mean introducing features that highlight brands carrying Energy Star-certified products, allowing shoppers to filter for energy-efficient options with a single click.

-The climate crisis is an urgent matter and individual changes to our lifestyles and behaviour have an impact.
+The climate crisis is an urgent matter and individual changes to our lifestyles and behavior have an impact.
 The International Energy Agency estimates that around 55% of the cumulative emissions reductions needed to achieve “global net-zero” by 2050 are linked to consumer choices.6

 While businesses and governments have an opportunity to lead the charge, they also have a critical role to play in making sustainable living more accessible and inclusive for all — by considering the multifaceted lives of customers who are already well aware of the changes they want to make.